vlad1d/threejs-shape-playground/README.md

-<h1> CreatorMate Dev Challenge </h1>
+<h1> Three.js Shape Playground </h1>

 # Description
-This project is a basic application where you can log in and manipulate several types of shapes.
-It is a simple RESTful API that allows creation, deletion, modification and retrieval of different models.
-All data is stored in a database.
+An interactive 3D shape manipulation platform built with Nuxt 3 and Three.js.
+Users can log in and manage draggable, color-customizable 3D shapes with changes persisted in a SQLite3 database.
+The app combines a responsive frontend with a modular TypeScript backend using Sequelize as an ORM.

 ## Running the application

+### Prerequisites
+- Node.js
+- SQLite3
+- npm
+- npx

+### Dependencies
 Make sure to install dependencies:

 ```bash